1) Overview of Shipping or Logistics APIs in eCommerce

 Multi-carrier eCommerce shipping software and platforms, like ClickPost and MetaPack, are order management platforms.
 However, they handle API integration and optimize tech-based shipping solutions for eCommerce businesses tied up with multiple shipping partners.

 Growth is the inevitable goal of every ecommerce business, and as order volumes increase, it becomes increasingly difficult to maximize order fulfillment with a single shipping partner.
 But with multiple shipping partners on your bandwagon, managing orders, tracking them, and ensuring they are fulfilled regularly becomes a herculean task.

 Multi-carrier platforms not only give ecommerce businesses a single-page view of all their orders and respective order statuses but also handle integration.
 That means the integration of all shipping APIs, followed by maintenance and upgrading of the same, is handled by the platform with minimal effort and investment required from your business.

 8) Final Conclusion

 Technology has long since been deemed the key to a pathway of efficiency for numerous industries, and the logistics industry is no exception.
-Shipping API integrations can make a massive difference in helping your enterprise set itself apart from the competition, with the help of a multi-carrier platform to provide the best version of each shipping solution.
+Shipping API integrations can make a massive difference in helping your enterprise set itself apart from the competition.
+With the help of a multi-carrier platform you get the best version of each shipping solution and API funcationalities.